rooseveltframework/roosevelt/README.md

 - `generateFolderStructure`: When enabled Roosevelt will generate user specified directories (e.g. MVC parameters and statics parameters).
   - Default: *[Boolean]* `true`.
     - Note: When `package.json` is not present or `rooseveltConfig` is not present in `package.json`, this param will be reset to `false` by default.
 This is a defensive measure to minimize the risk of files and folders being created in scenarios when they are not wanted.
   - This param is useful in scenarios when you want to create a Roosevelt app entirely from nothing (without using [generator-roosevelt](https://github.com/rooseveltframework/generator-roosevelt)).
-For example:
-    - Create a new folder and `cd` into it.
-    - `npm i roosevelt`.
-This will create a `node_modules` folder with Roosevelt and its bare minimum dependencies.
-    - Create `app.js`.
-    - Put this code in `app.js`:
-      ```javascript
-      require('roosevelt')({
-        'generateFolderStructure': true
-      }).startServer()
-      ```
-    - `node app.js`.
-This will create a Roosevelt app with bare minimum viability and start the server.
+See previous section for an example.
 - `appDir`: Project root.
 Can be useful to change in testing environments like [Mocha](http://mochajs.org) or if you just want to specify it by hand.
   -  Default: *[String]* The directory where your project `package.json` is located.
   -  Example customization: